Current Economic Situation in Singapore

 The healthy relationship between crypto service providers and traditional financial institutions has triggered more adoption.
 The strong presence of traditional financial institutions exploring crypto has led to a robust payment infrastructure supporting crypto-fiat conversion.

-Low-Income tax
+Low-Income Tax

-In Singapore, there is no capital gains or income tax on cryptocurrency for individual investors; however, to buy, sell, or trade crypto that is not officially designated as DPTs, you may pay an 8% goods and service tax.
+In Singapore, there is no capital gains or income tax on cryptocurrency for individual investors; however, to buy, sell, or trade crypto that is not officially designated as DPTs, you may pay an 8% goods and services tax.

 Cryptocurrency Usage in Some Sectors